Alpha-30-creator/2048/README.md

 To ensure that players only enter valid moves, menu options, and difficulty levels, the game has a user input validation feature.
 This feature checks for input errors throughout the game, preventing unexpected behaviors and making the game more enjoyable and user-friendly.
 ### Reset Game
 To enable players to start over at any point in the game, the game has a reset feature.
 By pressing the "r" key, players can reset the game board to its initial state.
 A confirmation message is displayed, asking players to confirm whether they want to proceed with the reset.
 This feature provides a more user-friendly experience and enables players to restart the game at any stage.
-### Quit the Game
-To allow players to exit the game quickly and easily, the game has a quit feature.
-By pressing the "q" key, players can end the game immediately.
-This feature is useful in situations where players need to attend to something else and don't want to lose their progress.
 ### Beat High Score
 To add an extra level of challenge to the game, the game has a feature that checks if the player has beaten their previous high score.
 If the player's score is higher than their previous high score, they are notified of their achievement.
 This feature encourages players to push themselves and achieve their personal best.
+### Quit the Game without loosing Progress
+This implementation of the text-based 2048 game allows players to save their progress and resume playing later.
+With the ability to save games and load them at a later time, players can enjoy the game at their own pace without fear of losing their progress.
+The feature also enables multiple users to save their games and compete with friends and family members.

-These enhanced gameplay features make the game more responsive, user-friendly, and challenging.
-They demonstrate the developer's commitment to providing a high-quality gaming experience for players.
+To save a game, players can simply press the "q" key.
+This convenient and user-friendly feature enhances the gameplay experience and demonstrates the developer's commitment to providing a high-quality gaming experience for players.
 ## Coding features and functions
 To create a robust and efficient implementation of the text-based 2048 game, this game has incorporates several coding features and functions that enhance the game's functionality and performance:
 ### Use of Standard Template Library